 A loose connection isn’t a problem with the alternator but with the electrical system of the car.
 Electricity is passed from the alternator to various parts of a car through wires and cables.
 A problem with the connection can create issues.
 Related symptoms that you could notice are – brighter lights and the smell of hot burning wires.
 With loose connections, more energy is produced by the alternator which brightens the light making the wires hot and releasing a kind of burning smell.

 Moreover, there can also be a problem with the rectifier.
 It changes the AC current produced by the alternator to DC which is required by the car’s accessories.
 If there is a problem with the rectifier, electricity produced by the alternator will not reach the car parts.

 Issues with the belt can also create problems with the functioning of the alternator.
 Check if the belt is loose or slightly burned, probably then, it needs replacement.

-So, now you know, while driving if your car makes strange noise or has flickering headlights, it isn’t jinxed.
+So, now you know, while driving if your car makes a strange noise or has flickering headlights, it isn’t jinxed.
 The alternator of the car is shouting for help as it might wear out anytime.

 Keep a check on all the symptoms mentioned here.
-This would take care of a sudden break down of your car in the middle of the road.
+This would take care of a sudden breakdown of your car in the middle of the road.

 We are a Leading Supplier of Automotive Spare Parts Components

-Although keeping an eye out form such indications can help prevent mishaps, it is essential to purchase high-quality automotive spare parts such as the Valeo Alternator parts and Lucas TVS starters.
+Although keeping an eye out for such indications can help prevent mishaps, it is essential to purchase high-quality automotive spare parts such as the Valeo Alternator parts and Lucas TVS starters.
 They are widely used in many vehicles.